cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 Fourth, we change master node related configuration parameters

-Installation will begin after the file is saved and closed.
+Installation will begin after file is saved and closed.

 When installation is completed, transfer the installer and pe.conf file located at `PECONFPATH` to next server if we need to set up